A glass of milk sits next to a block of cheese and a bowl of cream.

 4. Does that mean “low fat” is bad for me?

 Not necessarily.
 Low-fat dairy (e.g. milk and yogurt) may be needed if you have pre-existing health concerns or you need to balance your calorie intake.
-Fat is calorie-dense, which is why cutting it out is often seen as an easy way of creating a calorie deficit – but individual activity level also comes into play here, and everyone is different.
+Fat is calorie-dense, which is why cutting it out is often seen as an easy way to create a calorie deficit.
+But individual activity level also comes into play here, and everyone is different.

 Low-fat options can be part of a balanced whole foods diet – just be sure to choose unflavored and unsweetened rather than processed options.